 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Prospective applicants from Duke University – contact Nancy Hillsman in the Office of Foundation Relations, University Development at 919-681-0469 or email@example.com
+Prospective applicants from Duke University – contact Carol Vorhaus in the Office of Foundation Relations, University Development at email@example.com.

-The foundation only accepts proposals from institutions with United States 501(c)(3) status or the international equivalent.
+For this program, the Terra Foundation accepts proposals only from institutions with United States 501(c)(3) status or its international equivalent.
+If co-organizing a temporary exhibition with a partner museum, the co-organizers must apply jointly.
 Grants are not made to individuals.